Sam Howell

-Sam Howell (born September 16, 2000) is an American football quarterback for the Washington Commanders of the National Football League (NFL).
-He played college football at North Carolina, setting school records for most touchdown passes in a single season (38) as well as career passing yards (10,283) and touchdown passes (92).
-He was drafted by the Commanders in the fifth round of the 2022 NFL Draft.
+Samuel Duke Howell (born September 16, 2000) is an American professional football quarterback for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, setting school records for most touchdown passes in a single season (38) as well as career passing yards (10,283) and touchdown passes (92).

+Howell was selected by the Washington Commanders in the fifth round of the 2022 NFL draft, starting the final game of the season.
+In 2023, he threw for 3,900 yards while leading the league in interceptions and sacks.
+Howell was traded to the Seattle Seahawks in 2024, and then to the Minnesota Vikings in April 2025 before being traded to the Philadelphia Eagles in August 2025.

-Early years
+Early life

-Howell was born in Waynesville, North Carolina, on September 16, 2000, and grew up in Union County.
-He attended and played football for Sun Valley High School, where he threw for 13,415 yards and 145 touchdowns while rushing for 3,621 yards and 60 touchdowns during his time there.
+Howell was born on September 16, 2000, in Waynesville, North Carolina, and grew up in Union County, North Carolina.
+He attended and played football for Sun Valley High School, where he threw for 13,415 yards and 145 touchdowns while rushing for 3,621 yards and 60 touchdowns.

 The second-ranked recruit in North Carolina, Howell originally committed to play college football at Florida State University (FSU) but flipped to the University of North Carolina (UNC) after FSU offensive coordinator Walt Bell left the program to pursue other coaching opportunities and Mack Brown was hired as UNC's head coach.

 College career

 Freshman

 Howell enrolled at the University of North Carolina at Chapel Hill in January 2019.
-He won an open competition to become the Tar Heels' starting quarterback.
-He became the first true freshman at the school to win the starting quarterback job in his first year.
-In his debut, he passed for 245 yards and two touchdowns in a season-opening 24-20 victory over South Carolina.
+He became the first true freshman to win the starting quarterback job for the Tar Heels.
+In his debut, he passed for 245 yards and two touchdowns in a season-opening 24–20 victory over South Carolina.
 Against NC State, Howell threw for 401 yards and three touchdowns in a 41–10 victory.

-Howell finished the regular season completing 234 of 388 passes for 3,347 yards with 35 touchdowns and seven interceptions.
-He threw for 294 yards and three more touchdowns in the 55–13 win over Temple in the 2019 Military Bowl.
-He earned Military Bowl MVP honors for his performance, which also included a touchdown reception on a trick play.
-Howell's 38 touchdown passes was a single-season FBS record for a true freshman quarterback, and he was named ACC Rookie of the Year for his stellar performance that season.
+Howell was named the ACC Rookie of the Year after completing 259 of 422 passes for 3,641 yards with 38 touchdowns, a freshman FBS record.
 His yardage and touchdown totals were also the highest in the conference on the year, earning third-team All-ACC honors in addition.
+Howell was also named the 2019 Military Bowl MVP after throwing for three touchdowns with a touchdown catch in a 55–13 win over Temple.